Kostadin-Krastev/Study/Git-commands.md

 ---

+## Git tag

+Used to mark specific points in the repository’s history as important.

+### Lightweight Tags

+lightweight tag is just a reference (a file containing the commit hash) and doesn’t store any extra information.
+Useful for temporary bookmarks or local markers where additional metadata isn’t required.

+**git tag** <tag_name> <has_number_commit>: creates tag to the commit with the given has.
+Example:

+<pre>git tag version-1.0 04d93ab0e1198d11334fcf6b31d53408ba2f8912</pre>

+### Annotated Tags

+- Metadata-Rich: They are stored as full objects in the Git database, containing metadata like the tagger's name, email, date, and a tagging message.
+- Cryptographically Signed (optional): They can be signed with GPG, adding an additional layer of trust.
+- Usage: Best for public releases and formal versioning where history and authenticity matter.

+**git tag** -a <tag_name> -m <"info message for the tag">

+Example:

+<pre>git tag -a version-2.2 -m 'this is the version 2.2'</pre>

+#### Listing and Viewing Tags

+- **git tag**: List All Tags

+- **git show** <tag_name>: Show Detailed Tag Information - displays the tagger information, message, and the commit details linked to that tag.

+#### Deleting Tags

+- **git tag -d** <name_of_the_tag>: Deleting a Local Tag

+---

 ## Recover Lost Work in Git (reflog)

 **git reflog** - It works like a history of the branch, and helps with: